MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/chat/how-to/live-game-chat-2-migration.md

 > `Windows::Xbox::UI::Accessibility` is an Xbox One class specifically designed to provide simple rendering of in-game text chat with a focus on speech-to-text assistive technologies.

-Refer to [Using Game Chat 2 - Speech-to-text performance considerations](live-using-game-chat-2.md#speech-to-text-performance-considerations) for more details on speech-to-text performance considerations.
+See the section [Speech-to-text performance considerations](live-using-game-chat-2.md#speech-to-text-performance-considerations) in the article "Using the Game Chat 2 C++ API", for more details on speech-to-text performance considerations.

 ## UI